 Nevertheless, Koo struggled to retain high engagement over the long run.
 Maintaining constant user participation across various Indic languages required substantial resources.
 Similarly, screening unacceptable or factually incorrect posts generated by its expanding userbase was a gargantuan task.
 The shortage of capable moderators meant objectionable material sometimes propagated unchecked on the network.
 These persistent moderation lapses damaged Koo’s credibility and trustworthiness in the eyes of some segments.

 Now the company’s founders have acknowledged that adhering to compliance norms and safety standards demanded a different economic model than their current scale permits.
 They will spend the upcoming months facilitating a smooth winding down of services and export of user data to other platforms if desired.
 Several local startups have similarly shut down in the past realizing that attaining sustainable operations requires considerably greater capital and expertise than initially budgeted.
-This case highlights the immense difficulties of building a socially responsible consumer internet from India.
+This case highlights the immense difficulties of building a socially responsible consumer internet business from India.